-This article explains Performance Planning in a practical way.
-After reading it, you will understand the basics of this powerful employee development and stress management tool.
+Performance Planning: this article explains Performance Planning in a practical way.
+It covers what performance planning is, how objectives and performance factors are properly incorporated and which steps should be taken in the process.
+It also touches on basic responsibility, career development and team performance.
+After reading this article, you will understand the basics of this powerful employee development and stress management tool.
+Enjoy reading!

 - What challenges you most in your current work?

 - Which task within your current function gives you the most energy?

 - Are you experiencing certain obstacles in your current position?